-Plus, I dropped by for the media preview of the Iris van Herpen: Transforming Fashion exhibition.
+And if you haven’t seen the Iris van Herpen: Transforming Fashion exhibition, I vote for going.
 It’s amazing.
 Herpen’s blend of technology, unique materials, & design make it a fitting display for The High.
 You’ll see dresses that were 3D printed, pieces that incorporate oddities like umbrella tines, works crafted from unusual materials like steel blended with silk, & more.

 Want to explore the High Museum of Art on the cheap?
 Take advantage of a discount ticket deal (or, even better, free admission) to the High Museum of Art in Atlanta, no coupon code required.

-3) On the second Sunday of the month, everyone receives free admission to the High Museum of Art as part of the Second Sunday Fundays activities at the Woodruff Arts Center.
-Admission is free from noon-5:00 p.m. with family-friendly programming from 1:00 p.m.-4:00 p.m.
-The next Second Sunday Fundays will take place on December 13, 2015.
+2) On the second Sunday of the month, everyone receives free admission to the High Museum of Art as part of the Second Sunday Fundays activities at the Woodruff Arts Center.
+Admission is free from 1:00 p.m.-4:00 p.m. with family-friendly programming from noon-5:00 p.m.
+The next Second Sunday Fundays will take place on April 10, 2016.

-5) During Friday Night Lates, you can get half-off admission every Friday from 4:00 p.m.-9:00 p.m.
-Even better: The half-price admission deal is valid for Friday Night Music Remix, too, which takes place on the third Friday of the month & showcases live music by artists of all genres.
+4) During Friday Night Lates, you can get half-off admission every Friday from 4:00 p.m.-9:00 p.m.
+Even better: The half-price admission deal is valid for Friday Jazz concerts, too, which take place on the third Friday of the month.

 Curious about what you’ll see while you’re there?
 Here are a few of the current exhibitions at The High: